 The contractor’s set is all we require, but we will work with you on the details.
 You need the fully detailed set if you put the plans out for bid and expect equal pricing comparisons.

 An interior decorator is not included in the pricing shown.
 Using the examples above they might charge in the $10,000 to $15,000 range for a complete specification book with fixtures, color boards, and be available for the entire process.

 A note on prices per square foot in Hawaii: residential area calculations are computed differently here.
 Hawaii square footage includes lanai and garage, but not your roof eaves, called “under roof” (which is misleading).
 Measure out to the posts and beams holding up your lanai and porch roofs for an accurate measurement.

-Decisions: there are lots of them to be made.
-The building process can be fun and very stressful.
+When building a house, there are a lot of decisions to make.
+The building process can be fun, but also very stressful.
 Decide how involved you want to be.
-How much control can you give up?
-How is your pocketbook?
-To help alleviate some of the time and money spent on finding trades people and designers, we have an in-house stylist, landscape contractor and a very detail oriented builder.
+Are you comfortable being "hands off" through the process?
+Or, do you prefer to be more involved and "hands on?"
+What is your budget range?
+To help alleviate some of the time and money spent on finding tradespeople and designers, we have an in-house stylist, landscape architect and a very detail-oriented builder.